Model-based testing

 package that is often known as "test requirements", "test purpose" or even "use case(s)".

 This package can contain information about those parts of a model that should be focused on, or the conditions for finishing testing (test stopping criteria).

 Because test suites are derived from models and not from source code, model-based testing is usually seen as one form of black-box testing.

-Model-based testing for complex software systems is still an evolving field.